Discover folk - the CRM for people-powered businesses

 3. Test the mobile app

-Once everything is set up, try testing out the mobile app before your first meeting.
+Once everything is set up, try testing out the mobile app before your first client meeting.
 Try logging an interaction on the CRM app, and see how the notes function works on your phone.
-This way, you'll know exactly what to expect once you're on the go.
+This way, you'll know exactly what to expect once you're out in the field with prospects and clients.

 4. Onboard your team